-If you want to hear more about Chris’ thinking on design deliverables, we’ve arranged for him to present our next virtual seminar - a topic we’ve long been missing from our library: Choosing the Right Wireframe Strategy for Your Project.
-It’s happening this Thursday, January 30.
+If you want to hear more about Chris’ thinking on design deliverables, check out his virtual seminar: Choosing the Right Wireframe Strategy for Your Project.

 As a UX designer at ProQuest, Chris is a senior member of the Agile UX team and contributed to the design of the ProQuest search interface and Serials Solutions Intota.
 Learn more about Chris on Twitter by following @crfarnum.